 Volunteers will be planning their own vacations (and all that comes with it).
 You'll have your plans approved by the ILP Directors to make sure you're going to safe places, but how you get there, what you do there, and where you stay is all decided and planned by your ILP group.
 That means figuring out how the metro works in Paris, finding the best place to stay near that beach in Nicaragua, planning out how to spend 3 days in Panama, and more.
 It takes lots of research and working with your ILP group to make it work but it's worth it.

 No matter where you go with ILP, you’ll have time for some rad adventures in different cities or even different countries.

 + A Couple More Things

-We also know there are a few other factors, like making sure your parents feel fine about you volunteering and letting you know that you’ll be traveling, volunteering and living with a group, so you’re not alone.
+We also know there are a few other factors, like letting you know that you’ll be traveling, volunteering and living with a group, so you’re not alone.
 Lots of volunteers go on the program not knowing anyone, and come home with friends … it happens every semester.
 This is a very group-centric program, so if you're wanting a semester of traveling solor, this is the opposite experience.

-We’ve also put together this quick fact guide if you have a few more questions and want to let you know you can click below to connect with an ILP representative — they’ve volunteered with our program before and can help you get your questions answered (and help you get started on your application, ASAP!).
+We’ve also put together this quick fact guide if you have a few more questions and want to let you know you can click below to connect with an ILP representative — they’ve volunteered with our program before and can help you get your questions answered.